 The Makaiju Arc

-Chapter 7 – Broken
+Chapter 7 – Foreboding

 I do not claim any rights to the Pretty Soldier Sailor Moon series in the animated format or the manga books.
 All copyrighted materials belong to their respectable owners.
 The following story is entirely fictional and pays tribute to the amazing characters developed by said owners.
 As a fan, I am writing this out of respect to the owners as well as to elaborate on this couple because I don't think the series gave Ail and En enough attention.

-I am excited about this story but I will admit I am a little nervous because I don't know many people who are fans of this couple.
-Take note, that this site lists them as "Ali and An" but if you watch the anime, their actual spelling is "Ail and En" – the creators did this as a play on the world "Alien," so I'm going to follow their example.
+I'm excited about this story but I will admit…I'm a little nervous because I don't know many people who are fans of this couple.
+Take note, that this site lists them as "Ali and An" but if you watch the subtitled anime, the actual spelling is "Ail and En" – the creators did this as a play on the world "Alien," so I'm going to follow their example.
 I know some of you have been waiting a long time for me to update this story and I am sincerely sorry.
 But, I am pleased to say that I am finally in the process of finishing up this story.
 To those of you who have followed, reviewed, and encouraged me to continue, I thank you very much for your support.

 "I'm sorry," En whispered, as she buried her face in Ail's chest.